Tupolev Tu-124

-The Tupolev Tu-124 (NATO reporting name: Cookpot) is a 56-passenger short-range twinjet airliner built in the Soviet Union.
-It was the first Soviet airliner powered by turbofan engines.
+The Tupolev Tu-124 (NATO reporting name: Cookpot) is a 56-passenger short-range twin-jet airliner built in the Soviet Union.
+It was the Soviet Union's first operational airliner powered by turbofan engines.

 Design and development

-Developed from the medium-range Tupolev Tu-104, the Tu-124 was meant to meet Aeroflot's requirement for a regional airliner to replace the Ilyushin Il-14 on domestic routes.
+Developed from the medium-range Tupolev Tu-104 jetliner, the Tu-124 was meant to meet Aeroflot's requirement for a regional airliner/jetliner to replace the Ilyushin Il-14 on domestic routes.
 Resembling a 75% scaled-down Tu-104, the two were hard to tell apart at a distance but it was not a complete copy of the Tu-104.
-The Tu-124 had a number of refinements, including double-slotted flaps, a large centre-section airbrake and automatic spoilers.
+The Tu-124 had a number of refinements, including double-slotted flaps, a large center-section airbrake and automatic spoilers.
 Unlike the Tu-104, the wing trailing edge inboard of the undercarriage was unswept.

-The Tu-124 had a drogue parachute to be used in an emergency landing or landing on a slippery surface and had low pressure tires for operation from unpaved airfields.
+The Tu-124 had a drogue parachute similar to those on military jets like the Sukhoi Su-7, Chengdu J-10, Avro Vulcan, and Lockheed Martin SR-71 to be used in an emergency landing or landing on a slippery surface and had low pressure tires for operation from unpaved airfields.
 As on the Tu-104 the engines were installed in the wing roots, but the turbofan engines used less fuel.
 The installation of the engines close to the fuselage allowed vibrations to be more readily transmitted to the cabin, which reduced passenger comfort, and also reduced the fatigue life of the wing assembly.

 The standard seating of the basic version was 44 seats.
 The first of two prototype, SSSR-45000 (C/N 0350101) made its first flight from Zhukovsky airfield on 24 March 1960.
 The second prototype, SSSR-45001 (C/N 0350102), followed in June 1960.
 Two other airframes served as a static test cells.
 Testing was successful, and the aircraft entered production at Factory 135 at Kharkiv, Ukraine, replacing the Tu-104 in production.
 Deliveries to Aeroflot began in August 1962, with the type operating its first scheduled passenger service, between Moscow and Tallinn in Estonia, on 2 October 1962.